 The Institute of Medicine (2001) defines quality as "the degree to which health care services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge."
-Using claims data from the Colorado All Payer Claims Database (CO APCD), CIVHC has produced a number of quality measures based on nationally endorsed specifications and used by national and state-sponsored programs.
+Using claims data from the Colorado All Payer Claims Database (CO APCD), CIVHC has produced two quality measures based on nationally endorsed specifications1 and used by national and state-sponsored programs.